What is API Governance? 8 API Governance Best Practices | digitalML

 What is API governance?

-In practice, we often see enterprises using an API governance model encompassing a multitude of rules, patterns, standards and policies – more on what’s in a great governance model in this other post.
+In practice, we often see enterprises using an API governance model encompassing a multitude of rules, patterns, standards and policies, with subsets of rules for different API protocols, patterns, and use cases.

 API governance includes API standards, security protocols, important metadata, and an information model-approach

-The goal of API governance is to ensure proper standardization of your APIs so that they are complete, compliant, and consistent, and therefore easily discoverable and reusable.
+The goal of API governance is to ensure proper standardization of your APIs so that they are high quality, reliable, and reusable.

 Who needs API governance?

-Simply put, API governance is important for any organization implementing an API First strategy, where APIs are core to their transformation to a digital business.
-It’s also vital for anyone planning to, or already implementing a distributed microservices environment.
+Simply put, API governance is important for any organization implementing an API First strategy, where APIs are core to transformation and treated as strategic business assets.

 There’s also a regulatory/compliance aspect to the need for API governance.
-One example is the Open Banking Implementation Entity (OBIE)’s Open Banking Standards in the UK for the big 9 banks.
-We’re also seeing a growing trend of internal and ad hoc governance reporting, especially for API security and provider/consumer relationships.
+The best known example example is the Open Banking Implementation Entity (OBIE)’s Open Banking Standards in the UK, but API-related legislation is ever-growing across the globe.
+We’re also seeing a growing trend of internal and ad hoc governance reporting especially in highly regulated industries like banking.
+This includes reporting on API security and capturing and tackling the looming threat of API sprawl.

 There are some further pain points that can make governance daunting too:

-• Flexibility for exceptions are needed – a set of rules for one use case may not be applicable for another
+• Flexibility for exceptions are needed: a set of rules for one use case may not be applicable for another (e.g. a business capability API vs a one-off point-to-point integration).

-• Enterprises are running distributed runtime environments with APIs at different lifecycle stages – again the rules for one lifecycle stage may be different for another, plus approval workflows are needed
+• Enterprises are running distributed runtime environments with APIs at different lifecycle stages – again the rules for one lifecycle stage may be different for another, plus approval workflows for each are needed.

-• Reportability – how do you easily show what’s in/out of compliance with all of these complexities?!
+• Reportability: how do you easily show what’s in/out of compliance with all of these complexities?!
+Governance without transparency is not good governance.

-Thankfully, there is a newer body of opinion, supported by great tooling, that applies governance upstream in the API lifecycle.
-What’s more, it’s automated and self-service nature!
+Thankfully, governance approaches are maturing, supported by great tooling that aligns APIs to your governance model earlier in the API lifecycle.
+What’s more, it’s automated, flexible, democratized!
 If implemented in the correct way, and by following the best practices below, API governance can in fact speed up your development of APIs at scale, and ensure you’re getting the best business value out of your investments.
 That’s regardless of the type of API you’re designing.

 1. Have a centralized set of enterprise-wide API governance rules…

-This sounds like an obvious one, but it’s important to have a core set of governance rules that are defined globally and adopted across the enterprise.
+This sounds almost counter-intuitive given what we’ve just discussed.
+But there will always be a need for a core set of governance rules that are defined globally and adopted across the enterprise.
 By this we mean not only to adopt basic coding standards (e.g. the OpenAPI Specification), but also those based on what matters to the business, for example:

 • Ensuring API uniqueness